So, you’ve created your website or eCommerce store? Now what?

 Some Quick Beginner Tips

-If you’re going to run effective Facebook ads to drive traffic to your dropshipping store, there are a few important things you need to know.
-Well, actually, there’s quite to learn about Facebook, and you could quite literally go down a rabbit hole for days learning various things about ads (quite frankly, as a Facebook Ads Manager, I find myself learning something new every single day).
+If you’re going to run effective Facebook ads to drive major traffic to your dropshipping store, there are a few important things you need to know.
+Well, actually, there’s quite to learn about Facebook.
+You could quite literally go down a rabbit hole for days learning various things about ads (quite frankly, as a Facebook Ads Manager, I find myself learning something new every single day).

 So, with that said, as a beginner, you may think it’s impossible to quickly and easily set up Facebook Ads for your dropshipping business.